Questioning Psychology: beyond theory and control

 Conclusion: egoless practice

 This is a book for all those who want to learn more about what it means to truly help another person.
 There is much wisdom in it.
 It says many of the things that many of us think but don’t say in light of the dominant narratives in psychology.
 It presents an empathic but important critique of the aspects of psychology that get in the way of persons truly connecting with and responding and listening to other people.
 These include scientific research, theories, diagnostic categories, words and people’s preconceptions.
-While valuing the contributions of science, Levitt critically examines its limitations, as well as the limitations of any belief system that is held to too rigidly and blinds us to the reality of a genuine meeting with other people.: authentic empathy, openness, and the prizing of the uniqueness of each individual.
+While valuing the contributions of science, Levitt critically examines its limitations, as well as the limitations of any belief system that is held to too rigidly and blinds us to the reality of a genuine meeting with other people.
+This book articulates the soul of the helping relationship: authentic empathy, openness, and the prizing of the uniqueness of each individual.

 Arthur C Bohart, Professor Emeritus, California State University, Dominguez Hills